arjav0703/Image-Gallery/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---
-## Special thanks to Unplash for images
+## Special thanks to ME for images
 ---

 Enjoy browsing through the beautiful images of France!